ART 203 Sport Art: The Artist and the Athlete (3 sem. hrs.)

 Anatomy & Physiology II addresses three major themes: the transport of various substances throughout the body, the absorption and excretion of essential substances, and the human life cycle and how it is determined, mainly through genetic expression.

-This course is designed to assist the student with the understanding of the basic concepts in probability and statistics as they relate to sports.
-The information learned in this course will make students better informed and critical readers of sports information presented in the media.
-Topics include descriptive data analysis, data collection, probability and sampling distributions, and correlation.
+This course is designed to assist the student with the understanding of the basic concepts in probability and statistics as they relate to kinesiology and sports.
+The information learned in this course will make students better informed and critical readers of analytical data and the processes of statistical calculations.
+Topics include descriptive data analysis, data collection, probability and sampling distributions, correlation, sampling, normality of distribution, and effect size.
+This course requires a final paper/project.

 This course is designed to teach students the rules and regulations for specific sports; it explains how to apply them in games.
 Current rule changes will be reviewed and discussed.